 How to stay focused?
 Hardly any question is more important today than this one.
 Because fewer and fewer people can enjoy the luxury of taking lots of ‘off-time’.
 Even in our leisure time, we are faced with decisions like these: Should I deal with the latest novel, the football match at the weekend or the wedding of my best friend?
-What is really important to me if I only have limited time and attention and cannot renew my energy like a perpetual motion machine?
+What is decisive to me if I only have limited time and attention and cannot renew my energy like a perpetual motion machine?
 If I make the wrong decision, I am threatened with concentration problems or even a burnout.

 How do you stay focused?